How to Sleep With SI Joint Pain: Best Sleeping Positions for Sacroiliac Relief (2025)

 SI Joint Relief for Back Sleepers

 Back sleepers may experience an anterior tilt to their lower backs and pelvises, especially if they have tight hip flexors.
 This puts pressure on the spine and SI joint, leading to sacroiliac pain.
-Add a pillow underneath the buttocks or sit bones to keep your spine in natural alignment.
+Place a pillow under your knees, or under your sit bones if needed, to maintain a more neutral spine and reduce pressure on the SI joints.

 5 Tips for Sleeping, Sitting, and Living with SI Joint Pain